MicrosoftDocs/iis-docs/iis/configuration/system.applicationHost/applicationPools/add/recycling/periodicRestart/index.md

-Periodic Restart Settings for Application Pool Recycling <periodicRestart>
+Periodic Restart Settings for Application Pool Recycling &lt;periodicRestart&gt;
 ====================
 <a id="001"></a>
 ## Overview